kanakraaj/front-end-project/README.md

 # front-end-project
 This is an front end project by using reactjs
 #  is used to heading 1 .
 After # you need to give space. remember.
-## is heading 2 dont forget to give space.
+## is used to heading 2           dont forget to give space.
 ###  is used to heading 3
 ####  is used to heading 4
 ##### is used to heading 5
 ######  is used to heading 6

-we are able to give 4 HASH
+# Style

 *font style in itallic* dont give spaces after star